gseridon/LumiMonitor/README.md

 Closing the case using the overhead piece is the trickiest part of using this case.
 Start on the end with the microSD card reader of the RP4.
 Fit the top piece of the enclosure to the bottom piece where the microSD card hole will be, and then use a single nut and bolt to hold and secure the two pieces together.

 Slip the four jumper wires through the top slit near a mounting hole of the overhead piece.
 Connect these four jumper wires to the Si7021 sensor while keeping in mind the proper GND, SCL, SDA, and 3Vin pins.
 When the wires are connected, move the sensor so that it is resting on top of the case, and the breakout board’s mounting hole aligns with the mounting hole on the case.
 Use a nut and bolt to secure the sensor’s position.
 Afterwards, carefully bend the casing until it encloses the entire raspberry pi, and that it will connect to the bottom case piece on the other side.
 This side will also have another mounting hole to hold the case in its place using a nut and bolt.
+This part should take around half an hour, assuming the user takes their time and handles the components with care.

 **The final result:**